fsavio3F/OpenGeocoding/README.md

 - _docker run_: basic command to create and run a new container

 - _-it_: specify that the container should run interactively in the console

-- _--rm_: specify that the container should be automatically removed when finished

 - _-e_: create an object in the environment